Building business habits to get your business in shape (just like getting yourself in shape!) tends to follow 3 major phases.

 Phase 3: maintain those changes to keep consistent growth (or muscle building)

 Unfortunately, much like most people during their fitness journeys (ourselves included!) so many businesses tend to fall off during that second phase once they’ve reached their first initial goal of “create an SOP”.

-In this video, we’re going over 5 daily business habits you can implement inside your business culture that can help maintain and build upon all of the hard work you’re doing to make these changes – so you never have to start at phase one again.
+In this video, we’re going over 5 daily business habits you can implement inside your business culture that can help maintain and build upon all of the hard work you’re doing to Use our Make affiliate link! these changes – so you never have to start at phase one again.